Synagogue Edmond Safra

-The Synagogue Edmond Safra is a synagogue at 15 Avenue de la Costa in Monte Carlo, Monaco.
-It is run by the Association Cultuelle Israelite de Monaco (ACIM).
+The Synagogue Edmond Safra is an Orthodox Jewish congregation and synagogue, located at 15 avenue de la Costa, in Monte Carlo, in Monaco.
+The synagogue is run by the Association Cultuelle Israelite de Monaco (ACIM).

+The synagogue is one of several that are eponymous with Edmond J. Safra (1932-1999), a banker and philanthropist, partially or fully funded by the Edmond J. Safra Foundation.

+History

-The synagogue was built by J.B.
+Designed by Thierry Despont and Suzanne Belaieff in the Modernist style, the synagogue was built by J.B.
 Pastor & Fils and completed in 2017 after a construction period of a year and five months.
 The synagogue was inaugurated in March 2017 in a ceremony attended by Albert II, Prince of Monaco and Aliza Bin-Noun, the Israeli ambassador to France and Monaco.